What are the features of living in ROTH?

 - Your ROTH apartment or suite includes ALL services/utilities including electricity, Res Net (wired and wireless), cable television, water, garbage and recycling.

 - All furniture is provided for the bedroom, dining area and living room for suites and apartments.
 Wall-mounted televisions are provided in the suites.
 The bedrooms have loftable beds and desks and built-in closets.
-Living room furniture in suites and apartments will be new Fall 2012 – same furnishings as Panther Village.
+Living room furniture in suites and apartments are furnished similarly to Panther Village.

 - All appliances are provided: refrigerator, stovetop, oven and microwave.
 Suites have two refrigerators, two stoves and two microwaves.